AlexShan2008/AlexShan2008/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m a Front End Engineer of [Reyun Tech.](https://www.reyun.com/)
+- 🔭 I’m a Front End Engineer
 - 🌱 I’m currently learning Flutter
-- 👯 I’m looking to collaborate on [MarTech](https://www.adsdesk.cn/)
+- 👯 I’m looking to collaborate on Safe of Web
 - 🤔 I’m looking for help with FE Team Building

 <!--